andrew-fowler/test-user-service/README.md

 Run the service using `python run.py`

-# Endpoints
+# Client Endpoints

-### /

-Displays the overview dashboard.
-From here you can see all of the currently available user accounts, and lock, unlock and delete them.

-### /getuser

-Returns a json representation of an available user account including email and id and flags the account as locked.
-If no accounts are currently available/unlocked, it will return [409 Conflict](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.10).

-### /delete/_userID_
+### GET /user

-Removes a user account from the datastore.
-If the user is not found, a 404 is returned.
+Returns an available user record and locks it.
+If no user is available, a 404 is returned.

+### POST /user

+Creates a new user.
+Returns 200 if successful.

+### DELETE /user/_userID_

+Deletes the specified user account.
+Returns 200 if successful, 404 if the user is not found.

-### /lock/_userID_
+### POST /lock/_userID_

-Flags an account as locked.
-If the user is not found, a 404 is returned.
+Locks the specified user account.
+Returns 200 if successful, 404 if the user is not found.

-### /unlock/_userID_
+### DELETE /lock/_userID_

-Flags an account as unlocked.
-If the user is not found, a 404 is returned.
+Unlocks the specified user account.
+Returns 200 if successful, 404 if the user is not found.

-### /create

-Displays a UI for creating a new test user.

-### /bulkcreate

-Displays a UI for bulk creating a number of test users.
-Currently, the users are created using a _prefix_[incremental number]@_domain_ pattern.

 ### /ping